Managing self-harming with counselling and support

 There is help for self-harm.
 This may involve outpatient visits for sessions with a psychologist or a psychotherapist.
 If an act had serious suicidal intent then inpatient treatment or intensive community support may be required.
 This would then encompass a combination of group and private therapy sessions with a psychologist, and can also involve family sessions, talking therapies, or medication.
 Most self-harm acts are not failed suicide attempts.

 Repeated self-harm can become like an addiction.
-Dialectical behavioural therapy (DBT) may be appropriate for those who have recurrent episodes of self-harm and require a psychological intervention.
-DBT is a form of cognitive behavioural therapy that focuses on impulse control and managing emotions by providing a person with skills to help them cope (the skills' four elements are: mindfulness, emotional regulation, distress tolerance and interpersonal effectiveness skills).
-A harm-minimisation approach may be useful for young people who self-harm recurrently, this can help manage scarring and help those who feel compelled to self-harm stay safe whilst doing it.
+Dialectical behaviour therapy (DBT) may be appropriate for those who have recurrent episodes of self-harm and require a psychological intervention.
+DBT is a form of cognitive behavioural therapy (CBT) that focuses on impulse control and managing emotions by providing a person with skills to help them cope.
+The four elements of DBT are: mindfulness, emotional regulation, distress tolerance and interpersonal effectiveness skills.
+A harm-minimisation approach may be useful for young people who self-harm recurrently; this can help to manage scarring and help those who feel compelled to self-harm stay safe whilst doing it.

-It is crucial to approach someone self-harming empathetically and caringly.
+It is crucial to approach someone self-harming in an empathetic and caring manner.
 Young people are often looking for support and help at this time, but may be scared or ashamed and fear that they will be criticised or punished for self-harming.
 The likelihood is that they are in intense turmoil when they self-harm.
-Counselling can help young people to open up and deal with their issues in a healthier fashion.
+Counselling can help young people to open up and deal with their issues in a healthier way.